visgl/deck.gl/dev-docs/RFCs/vNext/text-layer-font-setting-api.md

 of `Q` character, which requires a big buffer [See detail](https://github.com/uber/deck.gl/pull/2609).
 Big buffer around each character can be very expensive if the target `characterSet` is considerably large, which is not necessary for other fonts.

-`TextLayer` needs expose settings related to `fontAtlas` generation for users to manipulate when needed.
+`TextLayer` needs expose the settings related to `fontAtlas` generation for users to manipulate when needed.

 ## Proposal: Expose font settings as layer props

 `TextLayer` supports [`sdf`](https://github.com/mapbox/tiny-sdf), check [Text Layer](/docs/layers/text-layer.md) for details.

-`fontSettings` together with the other two layer props `characterSet` and `fontFamily` will be used in generating `fontAtlas`.
+`fontSettings` together with the other three layer props `characterSet`, `fontFamily` and `fontWeight` will be used in generating `fontAtlas`.

 ```js